-OPIP has received Notice of Award for funding from the Health Resources and Services Administration (HRSA) and Maternal Child Health Bureau (MCHB) on Transforming Pediatrics for Early Childhood (TPEC), a 4-year cooperative agreement focused on improving equitable access to a continuum of early childhood development (ECD) services in primary care settings for children birth-to-five, and improving the capacity of practices and workforce to deliver high-quality ECD services that address the holistic needs of children and families.
+OPIP has received funding from the Health Resources and Services Administration (HRSA) and Maternal Child Health Bureau (MCHB) for the Transforming Pediatrics for Early Childhood (TPEC) cooperative agreement.
+This four-year cooperative agreement (9/2022-9/2026) is focused on improving equitable access to a continuum of early childhood development (ECD) services in primary care settings for children birth-to-five and improving the capacity of practices and workforce to deliver high-quality ECD services that address the holistic needs of children and families.
 Click here to see OHSU’s announcement of the award and interview with OPIP Director Colleen Reuland.

-The Oregon TPEC model, 2022 – 2026, will begin by focusing efforts on four diverse primary care pilot sites in the Portland Metro area, serving over 9,000 families with children birth-to-five, while also engaging local and state policymakers to address the sustainability, workforce strengthening, and care coordination needs that will ensure high-quality ECD more broadly.
+The Oregon TPEC model is anchored to a Learning Collaborative that involves four diverse primary care pilot sites in the Portland Metro area, serving over 9,000 families with children birth-to-five, focused on improving the continuum of early childhood developmental services provided.
+Secondly, local and state policymakers will be engaged to address the sustainability, workforce strengthening, and care coordination needs that will ensure high-quality ECD more broadly.

 By engaging primary care, local systems leaders, and state policymakers, this project aims to employ a community-based approach which is displayed in Figure 1, including these 4 components: